Each phobia is different and no single self-help programme will work for everyone.

 Exposure therapy involves gradually increasing the length of time you're exposed to your phobia.

-Exposure therapy can be a very effective way of enabling you to cope with your anxiety.
+Exposure therapy can help you to cope with your anxiety.

 Other self-help techniques